 The present study manipulated character size to test whether return-sweep saccades are guided by character information in a similar way to intra-line saccades, and whether the use of character information depends on visual acuity constraints.
-This is important as returnsweeps differ from intra-line saccades in ways that could make character information a less reliable targeting cue.
+This is important as return-sweeps differ from intra-line saccades in ways that could make character information a less reliable targeting cue.
 First, return-sweep targets usually fall well into peripheral vision and readers do not have the benefit of parafoveally previewing them (Parker, Nikolova, et al., 2019; Parker, Slattery, et al., 2019).
 Second, readers appear to target an area relative to the left margin rather than the centre of the first word on the next line (Slattery & Vasilev, 2019).
 Therefore, one plausible saccade targeting strategy would be to ignore global text characteristics and instead focus only on locating the left text margin.
-This strategy predicts that font size would not influence return-sweep landing positions in visual angle as the left margin remains constant across different font sizes.
+This strategy predicts that font size would not influence return-sweep landing positions in visual angle (or number of characters) as the left margin remains constant across different font sizes.

 A second possibility is that return-sweeps are targeted to place gaze a number of characters to the right of the margin for optimal visual encoding.
 In this scenario, readers must use global text characteristics such as font size when programming return-sweeps.
+Note we are not suggesting that readers must target a specific letter on the new line.
+If the word "perception" were the first word on the line, readers need not target a specific letter (ie. "c" or "i").
+Rather, readers may target an area relative to the margin which will place an optimal number of characters to the left of their landing site.
+An analogy would be a quarterback who throws the football not targeting a specific receiver but a location on the field that increases the probability of a catch.
+Quarterbacks learn to lead faster receivers by a greater amount than slower receivers the same way that readers may learn to adjust their return-sweep targeting to account for font size differences.
 Therefore, consistent with Hofmeister's (1998) results, their landing positions in visual angle should shift to the right with larger fonts so that gaze would start at a similar character across different font sizes.